 Not sure what to do in Guatemala?
 We are not surprised.

-Guatemala, one of the least-visited tourist destinations in the world, is filled with wonders from the rainforest to the mountains.
-As a result, many of the best things to do in Guatemala are still unknown to travelers.
+Guatemala, one of the least-visited tourist destinations in the world, is filled with wonders from rainforests to volcanoes.
+Unfortunately, many of the best things to do in Guatemala are still unknown to travelers.

 But now after my trip, I can say I have seen a good part of Guatemala and I am ready to share with the world some of the best places to visit in Guatemala.

 What to Do in Guatemala: 20 Best Things to Do in Guatemala